-Homeowners in cold climates sometimes choose stamped concrete over brick, which some claim is more subject to frost heaving.
+Homeowners in cold climates, like the Ann Arbor, Michigan area, sometimes choose stamped concrete over brick, which some claim is more subject to frost heaving.
 The concrete is poured, troweled, and then stamped to look like brick, cobblestone or other material.
 Stamped concrete can be dyed or stained many colors to match the decor of the patio.

 This is brick that’s made to withstand both traffic and cold weather.
 Some come in interlocking sheets that are installed without mortar in less than a day.
 The colors of these bricks do fade over time, which may or may not be to the liking of the homeowner.
 Paving brick that’s made from clay and fired a long time in a very hot kiln is hard, tough, and can stand up to inclement weather.
 Well-made paving brick can last a century or more.

 Terracotta, which means “baked earth” in Italian, is the opposite of porcelain in that it’s clay fired at low temperatures.
 It can be glazed or unglazed and needs to be sealed to make it water resistant.
 Though terracotta paver tiles can come in beautiful colors and patterns, some homeowners may not have the patience to seal it every two years or so.